katholt/srst2/README.md

 Sample names are taken from the first part of the read file name (before the suffix if you have paired reads).
 E.g. 'strainA_1.fastq.gz' is assumed to belong to a sample called "strainA"; 'strainB_C_1.fastq.gz" would be assumed to belong to a sample called "strainB_C".
 These sample names will be used to name all output files, and will appear in the results files.

+MLST Database format
+====
+MLST databases are specified by allele sequences, and a profiles table.
+These can be downloaded from the public databases, ready to use with srst2, using the provided script getmlst.py (see above).

+1 - Allele sequences file, fasta format.

+--mlst_db alleles.fasta

+This should contain ALL allele sequences for the MLST scheme; i.e. if there are 7 loci in the scheme, then the sequences of all alleles from all 7 loci should appear together in this file.
+If you have one file per locus, just cat these together first.
+If you use getmlst.py, this is done for you.

+--mlst_delimiter '-'

+The names of the alleles (i.e. the fasta headers) are critical for a functioning MLST scheme and therefore for correct calling of STs.
+There are two key components to every fasta header: the name of the locus (e.g. in E. coli these are adk, fumC, gyrB, icd, mdh, purA, recA) and the number assigned to the allele (1, 2, 3 etc).
+These are usually separated by a delimiter like '-' or '_'; e.g. in the E. coli scheme, alleles are named adk-1, fumC-10, etc. For ST calling to work properly, srst2 needs to know what the delimiter is.
+By default, we assume it is '-' as this is the most common; however some schemes use '_' (e.g. in the C. difficile scheme, the first allele is 'adk_1', so you would need to set --mlst_delimiter '_' on the srst2 command line).
+If you use getmlst.py, it will remind you of this and try to guess for you what the most likely delimiter is.

+2 - MLST definitions file, tab delimited format.

+--mlst_definitions

+This is the file that tells you the ST number that is assigned to known combinations of alleles.
+Column 1 is the ST, and subsequent columns are the loci that make up the scheme.
+The names of these loci must match the allele names in the sequences database, e.g. adk, fumC, gyrB, icd, mdh, purA, recA in the E. coli scheme.
+If you download data from pubmlst this should not be a problem.
+Sometimes there are additional columns in this file, e.g. a column assigning STs to clonal complexes. srst2 will ignore any columns that don't match gene names found in the allele sequences file.

 More basic usage examples
 ====